Code of Practice for the Governance of State Bodies

 For commercial State bodies the oversight agreement between the relevant Minister/parent Department and the State body is the Shareholder Expectation Letter.
 A model Shareholder Expectation Letter is included for information: Model Shareholder Expectation Letter.

-The press release for the launch of the Code of Practice can be found here.
+The press release for the launch of the Code of Practice.

-A list of the significant changes in the 2016 version of the Code of Practice from the 2009 version can be found here.
+A list of the significant changes in the 2016 version of the Code of Practice from the 2009 version.

-The Code of Practice for the Governance of State Bodies (2009) is provided here for reference.
+The Code of Practice for the Governance of State Bodies (2009) is provided for reference.

 Standards in Public Office Commission